The Aga Khan Humanities Project

 The University of Central Asia's Aga Khan Humanities Project (AKHP) fosters the development of critical thinking and academic writing skills within a multidisciplinary humanities framework.

-Established in1997 by the Aga Khan Trust for Culture, AKHP was inherited by UCA in 2007 and has become an important node for the University, developing and delivering resources, training and courses through its innovative curriculum, faculty development and Humanities in English programmes.
-AKHP is also contributing to the University School of Arts and Sciences’ undergraduate core curriculum.
+Established in1997 by the Aga Khan Trust for Culture, AKHP became part of UCA in 2007, developing and delivering resources, training and courses through its innovative curriculum, faculty development and English programmes.
+AKHP also contributes to the School of Arts and Sciences' undergraduate core curriculum.

 AKHP's innovative curriculum incorporates material from the rich oral and written cultures of Central Asia and Eastern and Western classical texts.
 The series of textbooks is designed to fill the knowledge and methodological gaps in the study of the humanities in Central Asia; explore and promote pluralism; highlight Central Asian cultures within a context of universal values; and encourage the development of pedagogy and critical thinking skills in ethical reflection, cultural interpretation and aesthetic appreciation.
 It also aims to deepen understanding of diverse ideas and values through content analyses of different cultural and intellectual traditions.
 The curriculum is taught in AKHP's Humanities in English programme and at partner universities around the region.

 AKHP Humanities Curriculum

 AKHP's innovative curriculum, available in English and Russian, is comprised of eight textbooks, which can be taught as individual courses or as a series of courses.

 Introduction to the Humanities